NCAR/MPAS-vortex-tracker/README.md

 ```
 setenv TMPDIR /glade/scratch/$USER/temp
 mkdir -p $TMPDIR
-echo precipw | bin/mpas_to_latlon init.nc $TMPDIR/latlon.init.nc 0.5 25 mpas3 -5 50 0
+echo precipw | bin/mpas_to_latlon init.nc $TMPDIR/latlon.init.nc 0.5 25 mpas3 -5 50 0 360
 ```

 The echo command pipes the field name `precipw` into `mpas_to_latlon`.
 In this case, `mpas_to_latlon` will create two files.
 The first file is a save file in `$TMPDIR`.
-It is called `mpas3_02621442_0.500deg -5.000N+50.000N  +0.000E`.
+It is called `mpas3_02621442_0.500deg -5.000N+50.000N  +0.000E+360.000E`.
 The min and max latitude and the min longitude portions of the file name are fixed-width format, so they may contain spaces.
-For example, in this case, there is a space before the southernmost latitude portion `-5.000N` of the file name and two spaces before the min longitude `lon0` portion of the file name. `02621442` is the number of cells in the mesh (zero-padded).
+For example, in this case, there is a space before the southernmost latitude portion `-5.000N` of the file name and two spaces before the min longitude `minlon` portion of the file name. `02621442` is the number of cells in the mesh (zero-padded).
 The save file will be reused next time this `mpas3` mesh is interpolated.
 The second file is the interpolated output, `$TMPDIR/latlon.init.nc`.
 It may be deleted, but could be useful for debugging.

 To interpolate multiple fields, provide a list of fields to mpas_to_latlon.
 These may be typed in manually or be in a text file, one to a line, like this: